 For organisations considering a DRR implementation, the following five-step approach offers a strategic pathway to success.

-A successful DRR implementation starts with the right positioning; it must be relevant and impactful in resolving specific business challenges.
+A successful DRR implementation starts with the right positioning.
+It must be relevant and impactful in resolving specific business challenges.

 While DRR broadly addresses regulatory reporting inefficiencies, organisations must focus on their own pain points to achieve meaningful ROI.
 These may include reporting inaccuracies, the complexity of mapping from different source systems, audit difficulties, or excessive maintenance costs.